kubecost/docs/alerts.md

 ### Summary

-Kubecost alerts allow teams to receive updates on real time Kubernetes spend.
+Kubecost alerts allow teams to receive updates on real-time Kubernetes spend.
 They are configurable via the Kubecost UI, and now via Helm values.
-This resource gives an overview of how to configure Kubecost email and Slack alerts using `cost-analyzer-helm-chart/cost-analyzer/values.yaml`.
+This resource gives an overview of how to configure Kubecost email and Slack alerts using [Kubecost helm chart values](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml).

 Kubecost currently supports four different types of alerts:

  1. Recurring update, weekly (all namespaces)
 	 - Sends an email to the configured global email(s) reporting cluster spend across all namespaces, broken down by namespace

  2. Recurring update, weekly by namespace
 	 - Sends an email to the configured owner contact email, defaulting to global emails if not provided, reporting individual namespace spend, identified by `filter`

  3. Daily budget alert by cluster

 	 - Sends an email and Slack alert to global email(s) and Slack webhook (if configured), reporting daily total cluster spend